nrdave/dotfiles/README.md

 - Simplified the setting of the shell prompt to always use a color prompt (I'm willing to assume any terminal I use (even the TTY) supports at least some color)
 - Customize my shell prompt a bit, including the git-provided function to get the current git branch if the working directory contains a git repo
 - Source the file required to load the above git function if necessary - uses yadm's alternate files.
 If yadm's local classes include `Source_Git_Prompt`, the file `/usr/share/git/completion/git-prompt.sh1 will be sourced (this is the location of the prompt function on an Arch Linux system).
 If the class is not set, this file isn't sourced (the file doesn't exist on Linux Mint as far as I can tell)
 - Sources a file called `.shrc`, which contains environment variables that I want to maintain constant between bash and zsh (once I get around to switching to zsh).
-These environment variables include my EDITOR, VISUAL, GTK_THEME, and the XDG base directories.
+These environment variables include my EDITOR, VISUAL, GTK and QT themeing, and the XDG base directories.
 - Sets up an `lf` alias that allows me to exit `lf` into the last directory `lf` was in, rather than the directory `lf` was launched in.

 Dependencies: